d0ragon/cdown/README.md

-# CDown v1.0
+# CDown v1.1

 * https://github.com/vazha-asatiani/cdown

 # DESCRIPTION

-CDown is a lightweight countdown based on javascript & jQuery.
+This is a plain javascript version of the countdown.

 # INSTALL